Dlwnsrl06/dispersion-trading-strategy-/README.md

 - **Single average correlation assumption.** The math assumes one correlation number applies uniformly across every pair of components.
-  This is standard practice in dispersion trading and in index providers' own implied correlation indices, but it's a real simplification worth being able to defend, not an oversight.
+  This is standard practice in dispersion trading and in index providers' own implied correlation indices.
 - **ATM options only.** Real dispersion desks think about the whole skew, not just one strike.
 Extending to a skew-aware version (e.g. variance swap replication using a strip of strikes) is a legitimate